qgustavor/fixed-subtitles/README.md

 ### File organization

-Subtitles are stored in the `subtitles` directory, the other files are related to the website which is based on [Nuxt 3](https://nuxt.com/].
+Subtitles are stored in the `subtitles` directory, the other files are related to the website.

 There is a directory in the subtitles directory for each show.
 Each directory is named after the AniList ID, followed by the show title, which can be abbreviated.
 The show ID is used to load data which is displayed in the website, in the other hand, the show title in the filename is only used for organization, the title returned by AniList's API is used instead.

 Inside each show directory there is a directory for each group.
 The name of the directory is the name of the group and is shown in the website when more than one group translated a show.

 Inside each group directory there are subtitles named after the video name, e.g. `video.mkv` becomes `video.ass`.
+If a video have multiple subtitles you can add a suffix to the name.
 There's also a `README.md` which must include at least the language of the subtitles, which is displayed in the website.
 For new contributions it must also include information about what was fixed.

 ### Commit organization